 Uwe lives in Paris, where he is CEO of HealthWorks Global, CEO of Lifeina, and conducts fundamental research in medical diagnostics.
 Today, he is considered to be a foremost expert in the fields of blood pressure management, diabetes, asthma, and the manufacturing of medical diagnostics devices.

 In 2009, Uwe developed an interest in connected health as a means of providing better patient management.
-He became involved in iHealth, a platform that takes all the signals of the body and translates them into a meaningful format using smartphones and tablets and served as CEO of iHealthLabs Europe until 2016, when he left to work on the Lifeina project.
+He became involved in iHealth, a platform that takes all the signals of the body and translates them into a meaningful format using smartphones and tablets. iHealth is today the world leader in the field of connected health.
+Uwe served as CEO of iHealthLabs Europe until 2016.
+He left iHealth in 2016 to work on the Lifeina project.

 Uwe Diegel has been at the forefront of international changes in healthcare technology for the last 30 years.
 His drive and passion for innovative technology have spurred major changes in perception about healthcare.
 He has driven the manufacturing of medical devices to new horizons by forcing new practices in manufacturing and innovation.
 An internationally recognized expert in the management of cardiovascular disease and diabetes, he is continuously looking for better solutions to improve outcomes for patients.
 For the last few years, he has spearheaded the dissemination and acceptance of connected health as a tool for providing better solutions for patients.